dataspread/spreadsheet-benchmark/README.md

 ## Experiment files and dataset
-For each experiment in Excel, first an Excel Macro-Enabled Workbook (_.xlsm_) is created which can execute embedded macros programmed in VBA.
+For each experiment in Excel, first create an Excel Macro-Enabled Workbook (_.xlsm_).
+Macro-Enabled Workbooks can execute embedded macros programmed in _VBA_.
-Unlike Excel, LibreOffice Calc macros, programmed in Calc Basic, can be enabled and executed from the default workbook---OpenSpreadsheet Document (_.ods_).
+Unlike Excel, LibreOffice Calc macros, programmed in _Calc Basic_, can be enabled and executed from the default workbook---OpenSpreadsheet Document (_.ods_).
-The Google App Scripts are created in
+Create the Google App Scripts in
 [G Suite Developer Hub](https://developers.google.com/gsuite).
 Given an experiment, all three scripting languages can invoke a formula, e.g., _COUNTIF_, or operation, e.g., _SORT_, for their respective systems via an API call.
-The default library functions of the corresponding scripting languages are used to measure the execution time of each experimental trial.
+Note that the default library functions of the corresponding scripting languages are used to measure the execution time of each experimental trial.
-For each experiment, the file path of the relevant datasets are passed as an argument for the scripts (macros) of the desktop-based systems, and a URL for GAS in Google Sheets.
+For each experiment, pass the file path of the relevant datasets as an argument for the scripts (macros) of the desktop-based systems, and a URL for GAS in Google Sheets.
 All the datasets for the Excel and Calc-based experiments should be in _xlsx_ and _ods_ format,